slfx276/InformationPlane/README.md

 ```
 python main.py -cls -re -show -bs 1024 -e 5 -bg 30 -amie 180 -mie 150
 ```
+figures of MINE training would be saved in folder "mine".

 ### reference
 - [how to plot multi-colored line with matplotlib](https://matplotlib.org/3.1.1/gallery/lines_bars_and_markers/multicolored_line.html)